hawbox/ChromiumAnywhere/README.md

 Application.Run(Tangram.Context);
 ```

-UpdateNewTabPageLayout needs to pass in an XML string, similar to the following:
+UpdateNewTabPageLayout needs to pass in an XML file, similar to the following:

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>